vuejs/vuepress/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser version:
 - Is this a global or local install?
 - Which package manager did you use for the install?
+- Does this issue occur when all plugins are disabled?